Distinguished Scholars Program

 • Students’ participation and achievement will be listed on their AAO transcript.

-• Students may list their participation in the program and their award (when achieved) on college applications.
+• Students may list their participation in the program and any awards (when earned) on college applications.

 • AAO will be able to provide more comprehensive letters of recommendation for DSP students.

-• Students with a minimum 92% GPA may continue in the program and may list the DSP as an activity on their transcript.
+• Students with a minimum GPA of 92% may continue in the program and may list the DSP as an activity on their transcript.

 Distinguished Scholars Award (DSA)

-2. Award recipients will be determined from the pool of qualified applicants who are also recommended by the AAO faculty as distinguished in areas of leadership, academic integrity, collegiality, and academic motivation.
+2. Award recipients will be selected from the pool of qualified applicants who are also recommended by the AAO faculty as distinguished in leadership, academic integrity, collegiality, and academic motivation.

 3. This achievement will be noted on their Aim Academy Online transcript.